LAS VEGAS: BLOCKCHAIN FOR GOOD PARTNERS WITH WORLD CRYPTO CON

 SAN FRANCISCO: Blockchain For Good Panel at Token Fest!

-Token Fest is taking place on Thursday 14th and Friday 15th March, and the Blockchain For Good panel is on Friday 15th March titled "Exploring Social Entrepreneurship & Blockchain Projects Impacting Humanity" at 11:05 - 11:50am - Cecile Baird will be introducing the speakers & their presentations, and moderating their panel.
+Blockchain For Good (BC4G) has partnered with Token Fest to host a Blockchain For Good panel on Friday 15th March titled "Exploring Social Entrepreneurship & Blockchain Projects Impacting Humanity" at 11:05 - 11:50am - moderated by BC4G founder Cecile Baird, speakers will be:

 Ari Einsenstat, Co-Founder Moeda